apache/airflow/dev/README_RELEASE_AIRFLOW.md

 ...
 ```

-# Verify release candidates by Contributors
+# Verify the release candidate by Contributors

 This can be done (and we encourage to) by any of the Contributors.
 In fact, it's best if the
 actual users of Apache Airflow test it in their own staging/test installations.
 Each release candidate
 is available on PyPI apart from SVN packages, so everyone should be able to install
-the release candidate version of Airflow via simply (<VERSION> is 2.0.2 for example, and <X> is
+the release candidate version.

+But you can use any of the installation methods you prefer (you can even install it via the binary wheels
+downloaded from the SVN).

-release candidate number 1,2,3,....).
+## Installing release candidate in your local virtual environment

 ```shell script
 pip install apache-airflow==<VERSION>rc<X>